wrewsama/odin-etchasketch/README.md

 # odin-etchasketch
-Project 4 in the Odin Project Foundations Course
+Project 4 in the Odin Project Foundations Course.

+Vanilla HTML, CSS, and JavaScript.
+Introduction to DOM manipulation and Events.